 Although sundials date back to around 3500 BC, the mottos on them didn’t begin showing up until hundreds of years later, in the 16th century.
 It isn’t exactly known how this tradition first started, but seeing as how sundial makers spent such a great deal of their lives devoted to time and timekeeping, it’s only natural that their feelings about the topic would eventually influence the design of their art.

 Sundial mottos can usually be found etched along the circumference of the dial or in the dial’s center, usually written in Latin.
 Like a watch, sundials are made up of a dial face, but also a “gnomon” or blade, which casts a shadow onto the dial.
-As the Sun moves across the sky, the shadow moves too, falling on different hour-lines painted onto the dial which indicate the time of day.
+As the Sun moves across the sky, the shadow moves too, falling on different hour-lines painted onto the dial which indicates the time of day.

 Sundial Motto Themes